“It’s a good thing that I’m a rich ****in’ man.” — Bobby Axelrod

 “Well, I have a very nice sound system in my house which I spent a load of money on.
 My wife [actor Helen McCrory] complains and says it makes her feel like she’s in a hotel because the same song comes up in three different rooms [but] I quite like that.”

 “We’ve also just bought a very nice house in the [English] countryside as a second home, so those are my extravagances for now.
 Am I one of these guys who obsessively collects antique typewriters that cost me $10,000 each to buy?

 “I do have a very expensive ping pong paddle, but that didn’t cost me $10,000.
 That’s not me.”

-In an interview with Damian, Mindfood asks about what he spends his money on and how important money is for him.
+In an interview with Damian a few years ago, Mindfood asks him what he spends his money on and how important money is for him.

 “That’s a good question.
 I spend money on my children’s school fees and I have just renovated my house and anyone who has done this knows it’s cost twice as much as I thought it was going to cost. (laughs) I don’t own a second home and I don’t have a yacht, nor do I have a share of a private jet.

 We don’t need a lot of money and we don’t think it’s terribly important actually in my family, as long as there is enough money to go on a couple of nice vacations and my kids are in private school.
 We can go to the theatre and eat in nice restaurants and we are pretty happy.
 We don’t acquire many things.
 We live in one of those Victorian terraced houses, like a brownstone so with every inch of space you try to create light because otherwise they are dark, depressing, narrow Victorian places with very little storage.
 So we don’t buy lots of extra things to put in it.
 I spend a little bit on clothes maybe, but yes, it’s interesting isn’t it, how much money do you need?”